-Parents should wear their badges at all times when they are within the school campus.
+Parents should wear their badges at all times when they are on the school campus.
 Parents are not permitted to go to the first or second floor classrooms or offices without an appointment.
 Parents with an appointment should collect an appointment badge (marked 'A') from the reception.
 Please return the 'A' badge to reception after your appointment.

 Students must use their own ID card to enter and exit the school campus.
+Students who fail to produce an ID badge three times in a row will result in an infraction.
 Visitors, other than parents, must have prior approval and sign in at the security to acquire a visitor's badge ('V').
 Please return the 'V' badge after your visit to security.